 Twelfth Method – Check Registry Entries

-- On your keyboard, press “Windows” + “R” keys to open the Run utility.
-Type in “regedit” in the run utility box and hit the “Enter” key.
+- Press the “Windows” + “R” keys on your keyboard to open the Run utility.
+Type “regedit” in the run utility box and hit the “Enter” key.

 Go to the following path: